 Financial Aid Policies at Colorado Mountain College

 The Higher Education Act of 1965, as amended, mandates institutions of higher education to establish a standard of Satisfactory Academic Progress (SAP) for students who receive financial aid.
 This standard applies to the student’s entire academic history, whether Title IV aid was received or not.
 In order to remain eligible to receive aid at Colorado Mountain College, students must meet the standards specified for acceptable academic performance and for Satisfactory Academic Progress toward the completion of their program of study.
-You can read the detail Satisfactory Academic Progress (SAP) policy in the Financial Aid Guide.
+You can read the detail Satisfactory Academic Progress (SAP) policy on this site.

 The Director of Student Financial Aid will respond by letter to each appellant via their CMC issued email address.
 Approvals will require students to follow an Academic plan designated by the Director of Financial Aid

-For more detailed information on CMC’s Satisfactory Academic Progress policy, please see the Financial Aid Guide PDF.
+For more detailed information on CMC’s Satisfactory Academic Progress policy, please see the Satisfactory Academic Progress page.

 Satisfactory Academic Progress Standards